What Does the Bible say About Christians Judging Others?

 So, now God speaks to us thru the Son, via HIS Word, the Holy Bible.
 Christ was the last prophet that was to come that God promised to Moses (Deut 18:18).

-What does it mean to "not touch GOD'S ANOINTED"
+What does scripture mean to "not touch GOD'S ANOINTED"

 "Do not touch my anointed ones; do my prophets no harm."
 (Psalm 105:15)

-This verse is often mistranslated and used by false prophets and their followers to claim that no one has the right to even question those who some deem are of the "anointed" class.
+This verse is often mistranslated and used by false prophets and their followers to claim that no one has the right to judge others who some deem are of the "anointed" class.

 Also when Psalm 105:15 refers to "the anointed", it is speaking of Israel's patriarchs (the children of Jacob or Israel, see vs 6), not the Church or todays "Gentile" prophets.